-The tuition cost to attend Lincoln Memorial University issubstantially below the national average.
+The tuition cost to attend Lincoln Memorial University is substantially below the national average.
 The amounts included in the cost of each semester's registration are placed on the student's account in the Finance Office.
-Interest charges are added to unpaid balances at the end ofeach month.
+Interest charges are added to unpaid balances at the end of each month.
 All charges are subject to audit and verification.
 The University reserves the right to correct any error by appropriate additional charges or credits.
 Tuition and fees are adjusted annually.
-The following are effective Fall Semester 2021 for the Family Nurse Practitioner (FNP), Nurse Anesthetist (NA), Family Psychiatric & Mental Health Nurse Practitioner (FPMHNP), Nursing Administration (ADMN) and Doctorof Nursing Practice (DNP).
+The following are effective Fall Semester 2021 for the Family Nurse Practitioner (FNP), Nurse Anesthetist (NA), Family Psychiatric & Mental Health Nurse Practitioner (FPMHNP),-Nursing Administration (ADMN) and Doctor of Nursing Practice (DNP).

-FNP Tuition: \$ 700 per hour NA Tuition: \$ 10,600 per semester FPMHNP Tuition: \$ 700 per hour Admin Tuition: \$ 530 per hour DNP \$ 715 per hour
+FNP Tuition: \$ 700 per hour NA Tuition: \$10,600 per semester FPMHNP Tuition: \$ 700 per hour Admin Tuition: \$ 530 per hour DNP \$715 per hour Additional fees: Change of Schedule Fee \$15 per course, not to exceed \$100 Late Registration Fee \$100 Independent Study Fee \$25 per class plus course tuition Graduation Fee contact nursing

-DNP NA Tuition: \$ 10,600 per semester